local-ch/lhs/README.md

 The implementation is heavily influenced by [http://guides.rubyonrails.org/active_record_class_querying](http://guides.rubyonrails.org/active_record_class_querying.html#eager-loading-associations) and you should read it to understand this feature in all its glory.

+LHS will ask the specific endpoint to `expand` the included linked resources on their side.
+If it detects that this didn't happen, it will fetch them itself.

 ### One-Level `includes`

 ```ruby